Washington, D.C.: Woodrow Wilson International Center for Scholars (Comparative Urban Studies Occasional Papers Series, 36), 2001.

 Washington, D.C.: Woodrow Wilson International Center for Scholars; 1999.
 (Comparative Urban Studies Occasional Series; 20).

 Semi-finalist paper contribution to the second annual academic paper competition co-sponsored by the Wilson Center's Comparative Urban Studies Project, USAID's Urban Programs Team, the International Housing Coalition, Cities Alliance, and the World Bank.

 Washington, D.C.: Woodrow Wilson International Center for Scholars; 1994.
 (Comparative Urban Studies Occasional Paper Series; 4)

-Paper contribution to January 2010 seminar on environmental peacebuilding.
+Paper contribution to the January 2009 seminar on community resilience.